Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Matraville-Chifley has 66 active public transport stops, all of which are bus stops.
-These stops are served by 31 different routes that together facilitate 4,690 weekly passenger trips.
+These stops are served by 31 different routes, offering a total of 4690 weekly passenger trips.
 The area's transport accessibility is rated excellent, with residents located an average of 151 meters from the nearest stop.

-On average, there are 670 trips per day across all routes, which equates to around 71 weekly trips per individual stop.
+Service frequency averages 670 trips per day across all routes, equating to approximately 71 weekly trips per individual stop.

 Frequently Asked Questions - Transport